If the distillery where she worked hadn’t closed, Ursuline Sister George Mary Hagan may not have heard the Lord calling her to religious life.

 Sister George Mary was almost 21 when she joined the novitiate, several years older than her classmates who were just out of high school.
 She was glad to have the extra years to mature and have more life experiences, which she believes gave her more confidence that she was making the right choice.

-“During my almost 60 years as an Ursuline, I am so grateful to God for the wonderful blessings he has given me,” Sister George Mary said.
+“During my 66 years as an Ursuline, I am so grateful to God for the wonderful blessings he has given me,” Sister George Mary said.
 “I am in gratitude for the beautiful people he sent into my life for a reason and a season.
 It has been a great experience.
 Thanks Lord for the memories.”